Are you ready to convert more visitors into customers?

 I know.
 It might seem counterintuitive to give something of value away for free.

-Data from Priceonomics found that Amazon shoppers prefer a $10 free gift card and a $20 gift card for $7, versus a $10 gift card for $5, and $20 for $12.
+Data from Priceonomics found that Amazon shoppers prefer a $10 free gift card and a $20 gift card for $7, versus a $10 gift card for $5 or a $20 for $12.
 Why?
 One simple word: “free.”

 Wait, but I thought you started your blog to make money?